-Cleanouts (c/o's) must be installed:
+Cleanouts (c/os) must be installed:

 - 1. Foundation c/o(s) within 5' of the foundation at each house sewer outfall. - 2.
-Midline c/o(s) required if line exceeds 100 feet, a double-wye c/o may be used if desired; and - 3.
+Midline c/o(s) required if line exceeds 100 feet, a double-wye c/o may be used if desired - 3.
 Property Line Double-Wye c/o(s) installed within 5' of the property line, on customer's side. - 4.
-Immediately upstream of all bends of 45o and greater or at special 90 degree c/o's. - 5.
-Within a concrete box, equal to Christie B-9, or Christie G-5 (G-5 only if "T-Cone S402" caps are used) with a metal lid stamped "SEWER".
+Immediately upstream of all bends of 45 degree and greater or at special 90 degree c/os. - 5.
+Within a concrete box, equal to Christy N-9 or B12, or Christy G-5 (G-5 only if "T-Cone S402" caps are used) with a metal lid stamped "SEWER".
 All boxes must be covered to grade.
-If box is in a traffic area, it must be set 1/2" below finished grade; and - 6.
+If box is in a traffic area, it must be set 1/2" below finished grade. - 6.
 All cleanouts must be the same size and material as the sewer service line. - 7.
-T-Cone S-402 (or equal) or same as pipe material caps are to be used. - 8.
+T-Cone S-402 (or equal) or same as pipe material watertight caps are to be used. - 8.
 Cleanout risers to be brought up at 90 degrees, all fittings to be close-coupled at the wye.

-E. Sewer Trench:
+F. Sewer Trench:

-- 1. Bedding material shall be imported Type 1 sand bedding material, unless in wet area, which shall then be imported Type 2, /4" crushed rock bedding. - 2.
+- 1. Bedding material shall be imported Type 1 sand bedding material, unless in wet area, which shall then be imported Type 2, 3/4" crushed rock bedding. - 2.
 All bedding material shall be placed 4" below and 12" above pipe. - 3.
 Intermediate backfill shall be placed above the bedding material to the surface and must not contain rocks greater than 3".
 The use of screened native material is acceptable. - 4.
 Compaction, intermediate backfill shall be compacted to prevent trench failure. - 5.
 Slope shall be a minimum of 1/4" per foot (2% slope).
-In certain cases slope of less than 2% may be allowed but requires prior approval of the District Engineer. - 6.
+In certain cases slope of less than 2% may be allowed, but requires prior approval of the District Engineer. - 6.
 A backwater valve may be required if 2% slope cannot be maintained or if any fixture rim elevations are not above the rim level of the next upstream District manhole.
 Backwater valves shall be installed prior to the foundation cleanout, boxed and fully accessible. - 7.
-When water lines share a common trench with sewer, the following shall apply: - Gravity sewer & water minimum of ten feet of horizontal separation at all points OR water must be a minimum of 1 foot above and 1 foot horizontal from sewer between the lines at all points and water must sit on a separate solid bench. - Pressurized sewer & water minimum of ten feet of horizontal separation at all points. - See Ord.
-255, subsection-5.03.3.3 for separation criteria for other utilities and sewer.
+When water lines share a common trench with sewer, the following shall apply: - Gravity Sewer & Water minimum of ten feet of horizontal separation at all points OR water must be a minimum of 1 foot above and 1 foot horizontal from sewer at all points and water must sit on a separate solid bench. - Pressurized Sewer & Water minimum of ten feet of horizontal separation at all points. - Sewer & Gas gas must be a minimum of 1 foot above and 1 foot horizontal from sewer at all point and gas must be in a continuous sleeve - See Ord.
+255, subsection-5.03.3.3 for separation criteria for other utilities and sewer. - 8.
+Cover: SDR 35 shall have a minimum of 24" of cover in non-traffic and 36" of cover in traffic areas.
+Non-traffic areas with less than 24" of cover require C-900 DR-14, DR-18 or ductile iron pipe. - Traffic areas with less than 36" of cover require C-900 DR-14, DR-18 of ductile from pipe.

-- 8. Cover: SDR 35 shall have a minimum of 24" of cover in non-traffic and 36" of cover in traffic areas. - Non-traffic areas with less than 24" of cover require C-900 DR-14, DR-18 or ductile iron pipe. - Traffic areas with less than 36" of cover require C-900 DR-14, DR-18 or ductile iron pipe. - 9.
-All sewer pressure mains (force mains) shall have a minimum of 30" of cover and have "Sewer" burial tape installed 12" to 18" above all pressure sewer lines (2008).
+- 9. All sewer pressure services shall have a minimum of 30" of cover and have "Sewer" burial tape installed 12" to 18" above all pressure sewer lines). - 10.
+The District must inspect the trench prior to backfill.

-F. Sewer Pressure Test:
+G. Sewer Pressure Test: